biodivdev/dwc-analysis/README.md

 -- AOO < 10km² = CR
 -- AOO < 500km² = EN
 -- AOO < 2000km² = VU

+The below information SHOULD apply, but I don't have an algorithm to calculate this values, so for the evaluation to happen we allow it to happen without them.'

 - Must also:
 -- Locations = 1 for CR
 -- Locations <= 5 for EN
 -- Locations <= 10 for VU
--- AND one of (but we cant assess that due to lack of data)
+- AND one of
---- decline of population, eoo or aoo
+-- decline of population, eoo or aoo
---- extreme fluctuation of population, eoo or aoo
+-- extreme fluctuation of population, eoo or aoo

 VU D2
 - (AOO < 20km² OR Locations <= 5) AND a threat (but we cant assess threats yet).